SimDeveloper-cripto/lasd_libraries_v2/README.md

 Things I want to add in the future:

+- Weighted Graph + Dijkstra's Algorithm (Probably a new implementation)
 - Oriented Graph: PostOrder Map() and Fold() (both Bfs and Dfs)
 - Double Linked List
 - Non-Oriented Graph